 - Running a criminal background check on them.

-- Making sure their employment history matches what they’ve told you and that they’ve had recent paystubs.
+- Making sure their employment history matches what they’ve told you and that they have recent paystubs.

 Once you identify potential candidates who fit your screening criteria, you can narrow down the list even further.

-Step 6: Inform the Roommate and Meet to Fill Out the Room Rental Agreement
+Step 6: Meet to Fill Out the Lease Agreement for Roommates

 As soon as you’ve made a decision, let the lucky new tenant know and meet with them to go over the room rental agreement together.
-Sign the agreement before they move in or when they move in.
+Sign the simple room lease agreement before they move in or when they move in.

 Renting out a room doesn’t have to be overwhelming or time-consuming.
 Use our template for drafting a room rental agreement, then list your rental so you can find your perfect roommate today.